hekkup/yle-downloader-gui/README.md

-# YLE Areena downloader GUI #
+# YLE Areena Downloader GUI #

 http://mpartel.github.com/yle-downloader-gui/

 This is a GUI for [yle-dl](http://aajanki.github.com/yle-dl/index.html), a modified rtmpdump program by Antti Ajanki for downloading clips from [YLE Areena](http://areena.yle.fi/).

-The GUI is written in C++/[Qt](http://qt.nokia.com/) using [QtCreator](http://qt.nokia.com/products/developer-tools/) and currently requires rtmpdump-yle to be installed.
+The GUI is written in C++/[Qt](http://qt.nokia.com/) using [QtCreator](http://qt.nokia.com/products/developer-tools/) and requires yle-dl to be installed.

 A precompiled Windows package including the downloader is available on the download page.

+Ubuntu packages are available at https://launchpad.net/~yle-dl/+archive/release.

 ## Compiling ##

 - `lrelease yle-downloader-gui.pro`
 - `qmake`
 - `make`

+### Running Tests ###

+- `cd test`
+- `qmake`
+- `make all check`

+## Installation in Linux ##

+In order to install the application in Linux you can run the following command.
+If it doesn't work, please check the installation paths of files in `yle-downloader-gui.pro` project file.
+The file paths have been tested on Kubuntu 13.10 and they should be more or less the same in other distributions, too.

+- `sudo make install`

+Uninstallation:

+- `sudo make uninstall`

 ## Packaging for Windows ##